diantonioandrea/pacs-project/README.md

 ## Overview

-The key directories are as follows:
+The key components are as follows:

 - `include/`: Holds definitions for the structures and methods utilized in the repository.
-    - `include/Algebra/`: Structures and methods for vectors, matrices and linear solvers.
+    - [`include/Algebra/`](./include/Algebra/README.md): Structures and methods for vectors, matrices and linear solvers.
-    - `include/Geometry/`: Tools for working with polygons and meshes.
+    - [`include/Geometry/`](./include/Geometry/README.md): Tools for working with polygons and meshes.
     - `include/Fem/`: Finite element structures and methods.
     - `include/Laplacian/`: Implementation details for the Poisson problem.
+    - `include/Statistics/`: Statistics related tools.
 - `src/`: Contains the primary implementations for the repositoryâ€™s structures and methods.
 - `data/`: Includes sample meshes for simple domains.
 - `domains/`: Stores scripts for generating sample meshes.